At the start of the 2020 pandemic, performing artists contemplated the suddenly blank calendar and wondered what the future would hold.

-There was no need to work out placement of props on the piano, for the creatures just casually assembled themselves circa 5 PM daily, but in this case I did grab a handy Agatha Christie anthology from my bookshelf.
+There was no need to carefully work out placement of props on the piano, for the creatures just casually assembled themselves circa 5 PM daily.
+In this case I did grab a handy Agatha Christie anthology from my bookshelf.
 Christie is an influence on Lansbury’s character Jessica Fletcher.
-Christie put herself in the books as Hercule Poirot’s friend Ariadne Oliver (a best-selling mystery writer who helps Poirot on several cases), so that’s one obvious reference, although truthfull Jessica Fletcher is less the scatty-brained Oliver and more the fearless investigator Jane Marple.
+Christie put herself in the books as Hercule Poirot’s friend Ariadne Oliver (a best-selling mystery writer who helps Poirot on several cases), so that’s one obvious reference, although truthfully Jessica Fletcher is less the scatty-brained Oliver and more the fearless investigator Jane Marple.
 Marple’s debut, Murder in the Vicarage from 1930, remains one of Christie’s best.

 14) Doctor Who (Ron Grainer and Delia Derbyshire)